 Mozaik continues to be a valuable asset to the District in providing guidance in emergency management policy development, emergency operations plan development, related training, exercise development and integration with emergency plans of the County along with those of the District's five-member cities.
 Mozaik is now well integrated within the District, both through relationships with District external stakeholders and internal Department heads and staff.
 Mozaik's initial step following initiation of the October 2015 services agreement was to develop a "crawl, walk, run" approach and strategy to develop the District's Emergency Management Program.
 Since 2015, Mozaik has helped the District to truly re-establish itself as a regional leader in emergency management - ensuring the Port's emergency management interests and concerns are considered and represented at the local, state and national levels.
-The emergencies and events over the past year (2017-18) that have impacted the port operationally and financially demonstrated improved response and coordination capabilities as a result of this work.
-They also underscored the additional work the District needs to put forth to become as effective and efficient in its emergency management responsibilities and attend best to its community of master tenants and subtenants.
-Staff recommends the Board approve an amendment to the Emergency Management Program contract with Mozaik to add an additional \$123,500.00, with the objective to allow Mozaik to continue to perform work on this project.
+Mozaik helped to thread lessons learned from the 2017-18 emergencies and events into plans, training and exercises.
+Their innovative approaches and dedication to go "above and beyond" each time, combined with a robust network of subject matter experts with real world experience in emergency response and crisis leadership, has helped to springboard readiness by leveraging grant-funded events to provide additional training and coaching for District staff.
+While much has been accomplished, the work over the past year, as well as emergencies and events throughout the world, to include other ports, underscores the additional work the District needs to put forth to become as effective and efficient in its emergency management responsibilities and attend best to its community of master tenants and subtenants.
+Staff recommends the Board approve an amendment to the Emergency Management Program contract with Mozaik to add an additional \$175,000.00, with the objective to allow Mozaik to continue to perform work on this project.

 The additional allowable expenditure and duration of service will allow the District to continue using Mozaik without a gap in services and enhance the ability to complete the District's overall objective to provide its tenants, the tidelands, and its public and private stakeholders the response, initial recovery and resiliency they require.